Chapter 1

 What your Airbnb co-host contract should include

-As mentioned earlier, you have to make sure to have all of the terms laid out in writing about what is expected from the co-host, how the work is divided, what each party is being paid, etc.
+As mentioned earlier, it’s important to have all of the terms laid out in writing about what is expected from the co-host, how the work is divided, what each party is being paid, etc. Writing this out in a co-hosting contract can help you avoid misunderstandings and management problems during a stay.

-It’s important to have everything worked out in the contract in order to avoid misunderstandings and management problems during a stay.
-A co-host is supposed to make running your vacation rental business easier, not cause more bumps in the road, so make sure your contract is airtight and covers everything.
+After all, a co-host is supposed to make running your vacation rental business easier and not cause more bumps in the road, so ensure the co-host contract is airtight and covers everything.

 Signing a contract